 We expect about three sessions a day over the ten weekdays between June 22 and July 3.
 (Pre-recording sessions are optional but highly encouraged for authors of EC papers.)

-July 13-16: July 13 is tutorial day.
+July 13-16: (Link to schedule.)
+July 13 is tutorial day.
 It will include the EC business meeting and a contributed poster session for breaking results and results from other venues.
 The main conference runs July 14-July 16 with programming from 9am-5pm Eastern.
 This programming includes pre-recorded talk watch parties, poster discussion sessions for the papers, live plenary talks, and live highlights beyond EC.
 The paper and poster discussion sessions will run in two-hour blocks as follows:

 Hour 1: 3-5 parallel tracks of watch parties (3 papers each), with realtime chat with the authors.